Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-ui-input-action-map.md

 # Configure the UI Input Action Map

-The default [Project-Wide Actions asset](./about-project-wide-actions.md) comes with a "**UI**" Action Map, which contains all the actions required for UI interaction.
+The default [project-wide actions asset](./about-project-wide-actions.md) comes with a built-in action map named **UI**, which contains all the actions required for UI interaction.
 To configure the bindings for these actions, use the [Actions Editor](./actions-editor.md).

 To open the Actions Editor: